 Students who enrol in a qualification where vaccination against COVID-19 is an industry requirement eg. nursing, aged and residential care, early childhood, disability support etc. will still be required to show evidence of their COVID-19 vaccination status.

-The wearing of face masks for students, volunteers, visitors and contractors at TasTAFE campuses and training facilities is optional but strongly encouraged.
+The wearing of face masks indoors at TasTAFE campuses and training facilities is optional.

 Stay home if sick